slatekit/kiit-site/README.md

-# Slatekit-site
+# About
-Sources for the slatekit.com Website
+Sources for the www.slatekit.com Website

 Slate Kit is a **Kotlin** Tool-Kit, a simple, light-weight, modular framework to build Apps, APIs, CLIs, Jobs, and more for **start-ups, personal projects, and SMBs** ( small-medium sized businesses ), and can be used for both Server and Android!
 The server has integrates with **AWS**

-# Overview
 This contains all the source code for generating www.slatekit.com site content.
 This uses a static site generator ( Hugo ) and most of the content is in markdown.
 It is automatically published via github-pages.